 We maintain a tax-qualified retirement plan that provides eligible U.S. employees with an opportunity to save for retirement on a tax advantaged basis.
 Eligible employees are able to defer eligible compensation subject to applicable annual Code limits.
 Currently, we match 100% of each eligible employee's contributions up to 4% of total eligible compensation.
+In June 2019, we temporarily suspended this match as a cash conservation measure, and reinstated this match in September 2019.
 Employees' pre-tax contributions are allocated to each participant's individual account and are then invested in selected investment alternatives according to the participants' directions.
 Employees are immediately and fully vested in their contributions, and our matching contribution is also immediately and fully vested when made.
 The 401(k) plan is intended to be qualified under Section 401(a) of the Code with the 401(k) plan's related trust intended to be tax exempt under Section 501(a) of the Code.
 As a tax-qualified retirement plan, contributions to the 401(k) plan and earnings on those contributions are not taxable to the employees until distributed from the 401(k) plan.